-Call for Science Proposals
+BNC call for Science Proposals

-Instruments offered by the BNC (https://www.bnc.hu/instruments) are:
+Instruments offered in the BNC user program (https://www.bnc.hu/instruments):

-In order to get beam time at a BNC instrument, users must prepare and submit an experimental proposal.
-The proposal template may be downloaded from the BNC website at http://www.bnc.hu/sites/default/files/BNC_reg_prop_form.doc to fill in and submit electronically via e-mail to firstname.lastname@example.org.
-We encourage potential users to contact the appropriate instrument responsible(s) when planning experiments and writing proposals.
-They will be glad to assist you and will help you to submit your proposal in time.
-Contact details of the instrument responsibles are available at https://www.bnc.hu/responsibles.
+In order to get beam time on a BNC instrument, users must prepare and submit an experimental proposal.
+The proposal template may be downloaded from the BNC website at www.bnc.hu/sites/default/files/BNC_reg_prop_form.doc to fill in and submit electronically via e-mail to firstname.lastname@example.org.
+We encourage potential users to contact the respective instrument responsible when planning experiments and writing proposals.
+They will be glad to assist you and will help you to submit your proposal in due time.

 Proposals will be reviewed by the international User Selection Panel for technical feasibility, safety and potential for high-impact science.
-Users for approved projects must complete access and training requirements prior to beginning their experiments.

 As announced earlier -- high preference is to be given to proposals on R&D related to the fight against the COVID-19.

 The submitted experimental proposals involving user-program instruments of BNC will next be evaluated from Monday, October 25, 2021.

 The principal investigators will be notified about the referees’ decision by November 30, 2021.
 Beam time assigned as a result of the present call will be negotiated with the PI to be scheduled for the period January 15, 2021 through July 31, 2022 in periods of time allowed by the reactor schedule to be released at a later date.

 Experimenters of the approved projects will be required to prove access liability and training history prior to their on-site experiment.